My Path to ANW

 But ANW is actually a better show, for one reason: each individual amateur ninja who competes is competing against himself or herself.
 Yes, it's a competition show in which the top finishers move on and a winner is crowned, but fundamentally, it's about one person against a series of obstacles.
 Will he or won't he?
 Can she do it or can't she?
 And that's what separates this show apart from most every reality/competition show I know.
 It's now appointment television for me.
 Heck, I've even got my wife watching it with me.

 We are now in season 11.
 Over the years, certain competitors have returned year after year, gaining a following and their own fan base.
 But here's the irony: I only know the names of a few of them.
 The rest I can recognize, but I'm always searching for their names.

 Drew Dreschel is one I know by name and sight.
 Dude makes it look so easy.
 On Monday's city finals in Atlanta, he finished the course in a little over three minutes.
 Some folks don't get halfway in three minutes.
 There's Jesse Graff, a stunt woman who has worked on the Wonder Woman movie and who used to wear super-hero themed outfits during her runs.
 A few weeks ago, a forty-two year old mom, Sandy Zimmerman, became the first mother to complete an ANW course.
-And Julian Gil, a local guy, who always does well.
+And Daniel Gil, a local guy, who always does well.